alondracruz6/Immigration_Final_Project/README.md

 + The data we will be using is from the Cleveland Heart Disease dataset taken from the UGI Repository.
 +
 + ## Questions we hope to answer
++ The question we hope to answer is if an individual is suffering from Heart Disease or not.
++
 ## Description of the communication protocols
 + - Slack
 + - Zoom